3odat/Reporting/Report_08.25.2025.md

-# weekly report - Summary of what we have learned last week.
+# Weekly report - Summary of what we have learned last week.

 * ✅ What you’ve learned about **Context Engineering**
 * 🎯 How it applies to **agent design**